Where Does The Body's Vitality Come From?

 Similarly, the phase transition point is heavily influenced by the materials that the gel builds from (e.g., components of the cell membrane).
 Cold-blooded animals in turn have been observed to change the composition of their cell membranes in response to their environment.

-In one experiment, Calotes versicolor (the common garden lizard), was acclimatized to 16°, 26°, and 36°C (60.8°, 78.8°, and 96.8°F) for a period of thirty days.
+In one experiment, Calotes versicolor (the common garden lizard), were acclimatized to 16°, 26°, and 36°C (60.8°, 78.8°, and 96.8°F) for a period of thirty days.
 The lizards exhibited dramatic changes in the concentration of major phospholipids (components of the cell membrane) such as phosphatidylcholine, phosphatidylethanolamine, phosphatidylinositol, cardiolipin, and sphingomyelin.
 Temperature acclimatization has also been observed to vary the lipid composition of carp muscle microsomes along with carp blood cells, and seasonal variation has been observed in the lipid composition of brains of rainbow trout.

 The primary cation element which the body uses to shift the transition temperature in order to destroy gels is calcium (Ca).
 To illustrate the effect of calcium graphically (note how a sudden critical threshold of Ca concentration is reached):